 In addition to my strong relationships with those in the film, my producer Daniel Bennett has been an important partner in the process.
 I met Daniel, a photographer and activist who grew up in Mossville, in the early days of my treks across the state.
 His participation in the creation of the film as a top member of our team has been crucial.
 As a white male with considerable privilege, I know it would be neither possible nor ethically responsible for me to correctly portray a story that is not my own, without significant collaboration with someone that has a lifelong lived experience there.
 Additionally, our Executive Producer Michelle Lanier, who served as the Executive Director of North Carolina’s African American Heritage Commission, has been a guiding light for us on how to engage with the Mossville community, how to thoughtfully and honestly edit the story, and how to present the film to the public.

 For much of the country, stories of police brutality and the carceral state are important signifiers of racial inequality, but environmental racism is far too often overlooked despite it being a devastating force of violence and displacement.
-As we watch an unprecedented rollback of federal environmental regulations, and the effects of climate change become ever more apparent, the decisions of who suffers the consequences of industrialization become increasingly critical.
+As we watch an unprecedented federal rollback of industrial regulations, and the effects of climate change become ever more apparent, the decisions of who suffers the consequences become increasingly critical.
 It is more important than ever that stories like Mossville demonstrate that race is a regularly determining factor of who is disproportionately denied access to clean air, land and water.
 My hope is that the film can alter audiences’ perspectives as it has my own and force people to reckon with the realization of who most often bears the burden of our energy consumption and production.
-Mossville will not only be an effective organizing and fundraising tool for those on the frontlines but it will hopefully become a universal rallying cry for environmental justice.
+Mossville will not only be an effective organizing and fundraising tool for those on the frontlines but it will hopefully become a universal rallying cry against environmental racism.

 Alexander John Glustrom